-In order to ensure that the letterhead and name of the Department are not misused, all external correspondence shall be on Department letterhead.
+In order to ensure that the letterhead and name of the Department are not misused, all external written correspondence, not including email, shall be on Department letterhead.
 All Department letterhead shall bear the signature element of the Chief of Police.
 Personnel should use Department letterhead only for official business and with approval of their supervisor.